GoogleChromeLabs/preload-webpack-plugin/README.md

   })
 ]
 ```

+Notice that if `as=font` is used in preload, crossorigin will be added, otherwise the font resource
+might be double fetched.
+Explains can be found in [this article](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf).

 By default, the plugin will assume async script chunks will be preloaded.
 This is the equivalent of: